-The origins of the Lombardy pattern probably lie in the early 19th century when it was a full-length design.
+The origins of the Lombardy pattern, also referred to as Milanesi, probably lie in the early 19th century when it was a full-length design.
 Nowadays it is invariably double-ended.
-This pattern is also used in Italian Switzerland which, until 1803, was part of the Duchy of Milan.
-The design of the cards is reminiscent of several used in eighteenth century south and south-eastern France (i.e. Provence and Lyons patterns which are now obsolete).
+This pattern is also known in Ticinese in Italian speaking Switzerland which, until 1803, was part of the Duchy of Milan.
+The cards are French-suited, elongated and narrow, and their design is reminiscent of several used in eighteenth century south and south-eastern France (i.e. Provence and Lyons patterns which are now obsolete).

 The pack has never had indices.
 The example shown below is from an uncut sheet by Edoardo Pignalosa, c.1952.